Aj45c/Inspector-Rick/README.md

 # Investigator-Rick
 ---------------------------------------------------------------
-You are Investigator Rick and have gone to Dimmension C-132 to prove to Morty that he can be a detective if he wanted to be.
-What does he know?!
+You are Investigator Rick and have gone to Dimmension C-132 to prove to Morty that you can be a detective if you wanted to be.
+What do you know so far?!
 (SPOILERS)

 TECHNOLOGY USED:
 ----------------------------------------------------------------